Amar Singh, CEO and Founder of Cyber Management Alliance explains how you can detect insider threats

 Year on year statistics show that cybersecurity incidents, particularly insider threats; continue to rise.
 Recent statistics show organisations report that 42% of IT security incidents occur as a result of their employee’s actions and 74% originate from their extended enterprise.
 Whether it be a startup or a huge corporation, most businesses will agree that preventing IT sabotage from insider threats is a huge challenge.
-Thought leader, Amar Singh who is also CEO and founder of Cyber Management Alliance, which offers specialised cyber security training to business executives and senior management, is somewhat of an expert when it comes to ‘insider threats’ spoke to us about the characteristics of insider threat behavior, and what efforts should be made to implement systems and processes to inhibit the effects of insider threats?
+Thought leader, Amar Singh who is also CEO and founder of Cyber Management Alliance, which offers specialised cybersecurity training to business executives and senior management, is somewhat of an expert when it comes to ‘insider threats’ spoke to us about the characteristics of insider threat behaviour, and what efforts should be made to implement systems and processes to inhibit the effects of insider threats?

 Why do you think insider threats continue to rise and what can forward-thinking companies do to minimise the risk?